zaxbux/wn-backblazeb2storagedriver-plugin/README.md

 ## Plugin Settings

-The plugin is configured in your October CMS `filesystems.php` and `cms.php`.
+The plugin is configured in your Winter CMS `filesystems.php` and `cms.php`.

 ### filesystems.php
 Edit your `filesystems.php` to add a disk "backblaze" that uses the `b2` driver: